dappsnation/akita-ng-fire/doc/collection/service/config.md

 ## Path Getter

-Sometime the path is dynamic.
-If your service is targeting a sub collection, the path needs to know what is the id of the parent document.
+Sometimes the path is dynamic.
+If your service is targeting a subcollection, the path needs to know what the id is of the parent document.

 In this case you'll need to override the `path` getter inside the class.
-Let's see how to do that with a `Stakeholder` of a specific movie :
+Let's see how to do this with a `Stakeholder` of a specific movie:

 ```typescript
 @Injectable({ providedIn: 'root' })